MatthewGerber/raspberry-py/README.md

 * `--app`:  Where to look for the RpiFlask application.
 This works similarly to the `--app` argument in the previous command.
 The sub-command `run` instructs Flask to run the server.
 * `--host`:  Specifies the IP address on which the Flask REST server should listen for incoming client connections.
-The special value of `0.0.0.0` causes Flask to listen on all of the machine's IP addresses.
+The special value of `0.0.0.0` causes Flask to listen on all the machine's IP addresses.
 The default port is 5000, which can be modified but must match the `--rest-port` used earlier.
 See the Flask [site](https://flask.palletsprojects.com/) for more information.